-In this command, --output-dir=<output_dir> instructs the test runner to output its results to a userspecified directory (preferably outside of the enzo file hierarchy).
+In this command, --output-dir=<output_dir> instructs the test runner to output its results to a user-specified directory (preferably outside of the enzo file hierarchy).
 Make sure this directory is created before you call test_runner.py, or it will fail.
 The default behavior is to use the quick suite, but you can specify any set of tests using the --suite or --name flags.
-Lastly, we compare against the current gold standard in the cloud: enzogold2.2.
-For a full description of the many flags associated with test_runner.py, see the flags section.
+We are comparing the simulation results against a local (--local) reference standard which is named <test_name> also located in the <output_dir> directory.
+Note, we included the --clobber flag to rerun any simulations that may have been present in the <output_dir> under the existing enzo version's files, since the default behavior is to not rerun simulations if their output files are already present.
+Because we didn't set the --answer-store flag, the default behavior is to compare against the <test_name>.

-4. Review the results.
+5. Review the results.
 While the test_runner is executing, you should see the results coming up at the terminal in real time, but you can review these results in a file output at the end of the run.
 The test_runner creates a subdirectory in the output directory you provided it, as shown in the example below.